vvictorious/cypris-app/README.md

-To get this app started clone the app and then run an npm install at the root.
+To get this app started clone the app, switch over to master branch.
+For some reeason I think main is the default.
+Then run an npm install at the root.
 After that run npm start and the app should start up!